FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 One of most people's biggest dog party safety concerns is that the pups will get into a fight, but if you follow the guidelines above the chances of this happening are slim.

-It's not a bad idea to have a garden hose connected to an outside tap just in case though.
-If a couple of the guests get too rowdy or a minor scrap looks like turning serious, a quick soaking with a strong jet of water will put a damper on things.
+It's a good idea to have a garden hose connected to an outside tap just in case things get out of hand.
+If a couple of the guests get too rowdy or a minor scrap looks like turning serious, a quick soaking with a strong jet of water will usually put a damper on things.

 If you have a lot of big, strong dogs there make sure you also have some big, strong humans to pitch in!